Rob2208/rGAX_and_beyond/README.md

 to see that Luis Suárez has a significant positive impact on the probability of scoring a goal in our semiparametric framework.
-With the GCM test result, we are also able to obtain rGAX and the correspinding 95% confidence interval.
+With the GCM test result, we are also able to obtain rGAX and the corresponding 95% confidence interval.
 To compute the confidence interval, we use the `coin` package (Hothorn et al. 2008), which relies on an approximation of the asymptotic permutation distribution, to estimate the standard deviation of the test statistic.